Errorless House Training Guide

 Why Does My Dog Pee When Someone is at the Door?

 What’s going through my dogs head?
 Your dog may be thinking, “OMG, OMG, OMG, this person may rub my belly!
 Throw me a ball!
 Give me attention!
 Toss me a doggie treat!
 Scratch my ears!” etc. As difficult as it may sound to have guests ignore your furry bundle of love, have guests completely ignore your dog as if they are not there.
 No talking to them, looking at them and no touching them.
 Complete 100% ignoring your dog when they come to your home.
 Here’s the rub, people have a VERY hard time doing this.
-Houseguests often times just cannot help themselves.
+Houseguests often just cannot help themselves.
 They habitually look at the dog out of the corner of their eye and bam, pee all over the rug!
 Many dogs will excitement pee on eye contact or attention of any kind.

 The medical reason for a puppies excitement peeing is that a puppy’s urethra (the tube that carries urine from her bladder to the outside) muscle tone is not developed enough to control or hold in his/her pee.
-As her sphincter and bodily function control develop and improves, he/she will likely grow out of this peeing problem.
+As her sphincter and bodily function control develop and improve, he/she will likely grow out of this peeing problem.
 However, an excitement pee is not the same as a submission pee.

 Submission urination often happens when someone makes direct eye contact with a dog, squares up their shoulders, looms over a dog and then reaches over them to pet their head (which some dogs tolerate but do not enjoy) all of these in the dog world are confrontational, threatening and not polite.

-This is what some reality show hosts do and it is not recommended.
+This is what some reality show hosts do, and it is not recommended.
 Causing an already shy, nervous or submissive dog to roll over, try to appease you or to squat and pee, communicating, I come in peace, I am friendly, please stop scaring and intimidating me, I am very uncomfortable.
 You may notice when you are confronting your dog he/she may pee all over.
 The dog may offer other appeasement behaviors such as ears back, lowered posture, avoiding eye contact, tail tucked or cowering.
 In this case, the person looking to pet the dog is considered a threat, confrontational and not polite.
 Dogs often urinate in response to a perceived threat (so do humans).
 The simple solution is to learn how to communicate in a friendly manner with a dog by not being confrontational and/or threatening and to ignore the dog.
 Don’t use crass, human-centric social mores and loom over a dog’s head, stand over them, square your shoulders towards them, stick your armor hand out at them, or stare at them.
 Get some manners, paw-lease!

 Learn How to Politely Say Hello to a Dog

 For beginners, turn 90° to the dog, bend your knees and go all the way down as if you are a catcher in a baseball game or going to sit in a chair and do not look at or stick your arm or hand out at the dog or in the dog’s face.
 If the dog approaches you, allow him/her to at their own pace and to sniff you, empowering them.
 If the dog comes towards you do not reach for them, try to pet them, or move quickly.
 Do not turn and face them.
 Just allow the dog to sniff you, come to you and get comfortable in your presence on their own time.
 Like humans, some dogs take longer than others to get comfortable around others beings.
-If you are approached and the dog hangs around your space long after exploring you, you may gradually and slowly stroke her chest.
+If you are approached, and the dog hangs around your space long after exploring you, you may gradually and slowly stroke her chest.
 It is polite to come from under her, not over her.
 Many dogs enjoy being stroked/scratched behind their ears.
 Remember, if you must speak, (it is better to remain silent) to speak slowly, quietly, softly, and avoid any excitement.
 That’s a nice human, good job!
 No more submission or excitement pee!

 What to Do When My Dog Pees and Poops in the Crate?

 Soiling a properly sized crate is an extreme behavior that a dog learned from being left in unsuitable, neglectful conditions confined for hours/days/months in their crates.
-Often times a dog pees or poops in their crate when they are coming from overrun shelters, veterinarian offices, hoarders, puppy mills, or anywhere where a dog’s basic needs are neglected and a dog is left in a crate for the majority of the day or lives and sadly forced to defecate and urinate on themselves.
+Often times a dog pees or poops in their crate when they are coming from overrun shelters, veterinarian offices, hoarders, puppy mills, or anywhere where a dog’s basic needs are neglected, and a dog is left in a crate for the majority of the day or lives and sadly forced to defecate and urinate on themselves.
 Like all habits, good and bad, the longer the dog learns to defecate and urinate in their crate where they sleep, the stronger this habit becomes.
 This is a hard habit to break and a very unfortunate and preventable situation.

 How Do I Stop the Cycle of Peeing and Pooping In the Crate?